 Campaigners (ENFPs) are people who have Extroverted, Intuitive, Feeling, and Perceiving personality traits.

 They tend to be empathic, spontaneous, and creative.
 But, they may also be disorganized, get stress out easily, and have difficulties following rules.

-When it comes to their communication style, ENFPs tend to collaborative communicators who enjoy exploring possibilities.
+When it comes to their styles of communication, ENFPs tend to be collaborative communicators who enjoy exploring possibilities.

 They’ll aim to get to know the people they are communicating with and understand what drives them.

 They also like to talk about future opportunities and enjoy encouraging others.

 ENFPs enjoy the company of broad-minded and unprejudiced people.
 Just like their intuitive counterparts, they value sincerity above all else, so don’t try to deceive them or present yourself as something you’re not.
 Keep the conversation casual and cordial and don’t try to set rigid rules.